||Vol. VI, No. 4

 There are different locations for the community to attend a neighborhood watch meeting.
 Please make it a point to attend any of the following and do your part for your neighborhood.

-The Hansen Hills Neighborhood Watch - October 11, 2013 at 6:30 pm.
+The Hansen Hills Neighborhood Watch - April 11, 2014 at 6:30 pm.
 At the Pacoima Community Center, 11243 Glenoaks Blvd.

-The David Gonzalez Park Neighborhood Watch meeting will be on October 16, 2013 at
+The David Gonzalez Park Neighborhood Watch TBA

-5:30 pm located at David Gonzalez Park, 10943 Herrick Ave.
+Located at David Gonzalez Park, 10943 Herrick Ave

 You can also attend the Pacoima Neighborhood Council meetings and have a voice for your area.
-October 16 at 6:30 pm at the Pacoima Community Center, 11243 Glenoaks Blvd.
+April 16 at 6:30 pm at the Pacoima Community Center, 11243 Glenoaks Blvd.

 Please join us.
 It is a good way to find out what is going on in your area.